ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/grafana/config.md

 - You store JSON as strings
 - You often apply functions to transform the columns you select

-#### ALIAS Columns
+#### Table-defined ALIAS Columns

-ClickHouse has aliasing built-in, and does not depend on Grafana.
+ClickHouse has column aliasing built-in and works with Grafana out of the box.
 Alias columns can be defined directly on the table.

 ```sql